nataliea772/PolybotServicePython/README.md

 ### Filters for you to implement

 You are instructed to implement at least the following 4 filters: `concat()`, `rotate()`, `salt_n_pepper()`, `segment()`.
-You have to implement the filter using **Python builtin functionality only**.
-Don't use external packages like numpy, Pillow, openVC, etc.

 On every error (E.g. image path doesn't exist, input image is not an RGB) you should raise a `RuntimeError` exception.